 The Company recognizes the interest and penalties accrued related to unrecognized tax benefits in income tax expense.
-The Company recognized expense of \$45 and \$284 and a benefit of \$36 related to interest and penalties on its statement of operations for the fiscal years ended March 30, 2019, March 31, 2018 and April 1, 2017, respectively.
-The Company has approximately \$1,193 and \$1,148 of accrued interest and penalties at March 30, 2019 and March 31, 2018, respectively.
+The Company recognized expense of \$213, \$45 and \$284 of interest and penalties on its statement of operations for the fiscal years ended March 28, 2020, March 30, 2019 and March 31, 2018 respectively.
+The Company has approximately \$1,406 and \$1,193 of accrued interest and penalties at March 28, 2020 and March 30, 2019, respectively.

-The Company believes it is reasonably possible that some of its unrecognized tax positions may be effectively settled by the end of the Company's fiscal year ending March 28, 2020 due to the closing of audits and the statute of limitations expiring in varying jurisdictions.
-The decrease, pertaining primarily to federal and state credits and state tax, is estimated to be \$1,197.
+The Company believes it is reasonably possible that some of its unrecognized tax positions may be effectively settled by the end of the Company's fiscal year ending April 3, 2021 due to the closing of audits and the statute of limitations expiring in varying jurisdictions.
+The decrease, pertaining primarily to federal and state credits and state tax, is estimated to be \$1,463.

-The Company files income tax returns in the U.S. federal jurisdiction, and various states and foreign jurisdictions.
-With few exceptions, the Company is no longer subject to state or foreign income tax examinations by tax authorities for years ending before April 2, 2005.
-The Company is no longer subject to U.S. federal tax examination by the Internal Revenue Service for years ending before March 28, 2016.
+The Company files income tax returns in numerous U.S. and foreign jurisdictions, with returns subject to examination for varying periods, but generally back to and including the year ending April 2, 2005.
+The Company is no longer subject to U.S. federal tax examination by the Internal Revenue Service for years ending before April 1, 2017.

-15. Stockholders' Equity
+16. Stockholders' Equity